 ODOT notifies the grantee of an upcoming TAR as early as possible but typically three to four weeks prior to the site visit.
-The initial contact is made via telephone and then followed up in writing.
+The initial contact is made via email and then followed up in writing.
 ODOT provides a list of questions to each system used during the site visit.
 The list allows each review to be conducted uniformly and ensures that all TAR reports follow the same format.

 Three functional areas are reviewed in each TAR: Administrative, Operations and Maintenance, and Regulatory Compliance.
 Each functional area has several sub areas.

 During the site visit, interviews are conducted with all staff involved with the transit operation, the grantee and the service provider.
-TAR reviewers also ride the system and interview passengers.

-The grantee may be asked to provide copies of various documents prior to the review or have them available during the site visit.
+The grantee will be asked to provide copies of various documents prior to the review or have them available during the site visit.
 The grantee and/or the service provider may also be asked to help coordinate schedules and arrange meeting sites for the interviews.